muschellij2/talks/fmri_task_processing/index.md

 - Estimate the transformation, but do segmentation on native T1 space (better resolution)

-## Anatomical MRI Segmentation (and Spatial Normalize Estimation)
+## Anatomical MRI Segmentation

-Here we perform the segmentation of the co-registered anatomical image from above.
-This will segment the image into 6 different regions, where the regions are gray matter, white matter, cerebrospinal fluid (CSF), bone, soft tissue, and the background.
+Here we segment the image into 6 different regions, where the regions are gray matter, white matter, cerebrospinal fluid (CSF), bone, soft tissue, and the background.

 ```r